tomasc/mongoid_traffic/README.md

 Mongoid::TrafficLogger.log(time_scope: %i(month week day))
 ```

-Your application might display daily stats for the last month, and then only aggregations per each month.
-In that case, you might want to regularly purge the daily logs from the previous months.
+Your application might display daily stats for the last month, and then only aggregations per the previous months.
+In that case, you might want to regularly purge the no longer needed daily logs.

 #### Scope: